jhajek/Linux-text-book-part-1/Chapter-11/chapter-11.md

 #### Additional ZFS Features

 In addition there is an L2ARC cache for caching most recent and most frequently used data blocks.
 This is a serpate SSD based disk and can speed up data access[^141] [^142].
+The ZIL and the L2ARC if not defined on seperate disks will take a small portion of the each zpool created.
+This is fine for low volume disk writes, but puts extra overhead on the system.
+If you have fast SSDs that are small in size, say 30 to 80 GB, you can stripe them and place the L2ARC cache and or ZIL on these disks.
+ZIL is a write only function and L2ARC cache becomes read predominant.
+Using a zpool called datapool we are attaching two additional disk /dev/sde and /dev/sdf.
+You can add the directives for the log and cache after the zpool create command:  ```zpool add datapool cache /dev/sde2 /dev/sdf2 log mirror /dev/sde1 /dev/sdf1```.
+You can use the /dev/ locations of disks, but disks can move around and be renamed.
+It is often better to use the unique user ID or uuid for a disk, which doesn't change.
+You can see your UUIDs with the ```blkid``` command[^141].

 ZFS supports disk scrubbing.
 Which will check every block of data against its own checksum meta-data and clean up andy silent corruption.
 ZFS has a known good list of checksums of all blocks of data, and is constantly watching for corruption of data.
 Scrubs do not happen automatically but can be scheduled to run periodically.
 You can check the status of a disk with the command ```zpool status datapool``` and execute a scrub command ```zpool scrub datapool```.

 ZFS can enable transparent compression using GZIP or LZ4 with a simple set command: ```zfs set compression=lz4 tank/log```.
 This can help and there is little overhead.
 Finally ZFS supports data-deduplication on a file basis.
 Essentially if enabled each file is hased with sha-256 and any files that match, only 1 of the files is kept, the others have markers pointing back to this original file.
 This saves the overall amount of data you are storing and can reduce costs but the cost is high in amount of ram needed to store the de-dupe tables.